codemod-com/codemod/crates/cli/README.md

-# Butterflow CLI
+# Codemod CLI

-The Butterflow CLI is a command-line interface for running and managing Butterflow workflows - a lightweight, self-hostable workflow engine designed for running large-scale code transformation jobs.
+The Codemod CLI is a command-line interface for running and managing Butterflow workflows - a lightweight, self-hostable workflow engine designed for running large-scale code transformation jobs.

 ## Installation